• Skip to primary navigation

 For the vegan kimchi marinade:

-• Working with one quarter of a napa cabbage at a time, slather the marinade with the veggies in between each leaf of the cabbage.
-Wrap the cabbage around itself and pack into desired storage container.
+• With gloved hands, work with one quarter of a napa cabbage at a time.
+Place the cabbage in the bowl of prepared kimchi marinade and generously slather the marinade (with the veggies) in between each leaf of the cabbage.
+Fold the cabbage over itself and pack it into sterilized glass jars or BPA free plastic kimchi containers.
 Repeat with remaining napa cabbage.

-*Keep about ½ inch space between the top of the kimchi and the lid to allow room for expansion during fermentation.*
+*Keep about ยฝ to 1 inch of space between the top of the kimchi and the lid to allow room for expansion during fermentation.*

 Notes